PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 Don’t spend _too_ much time making financial forecasts at an early stage - your priority should be to put together something credible to make sure you don’t run out of money in 6 months.
 For the first 1-2 years, investors need you to have some idea of what's going on financially, but it's a complete waste of time to pretend you have a detailed view of what will happen.
 However, as you start to approach $1m ARR, you should have a reasonably detailed view of what you want the next 2 years to look like, with something highly speculative 3-5 years out.

-<a target="_blank" rel="noopener noreferrer nofollow" href="http://pry.co/">Pry</a> has been a game-changer for helping us build our forecasts.
+[Pry](http://pry.co/) has been a game-changer for helping us build our forecasts.
 Yes, we all know you can “just” do it in Excel (which you will want to do if you have a finance background), but a tool like Pry makes it so much easier to build and share your plan.
 And you can skip the 2 years chained to your desk at Goldman!

 Pry connects seamlessly with your accounting software (Quickbooks, Xero) as well as most banks, and you then just fill out assumptions manually or using simple formulae.
 It also has neat dashboards for visualizing everything, comparing budget vs. actuals, and scenario modeling.
 It was recently acquired by Brex, so I'd expect to see its pricing and branding change a bit.